ChristopherGuay/Trackout/README.md

+# Workout assistance, tracking, and evaluation with Trackout

+Trackout uses PoseNet's trained TensorFlow machine learning model to track joints and features in the human body.
+It then uses this to evaluate workout technique.

 # Pose Detection in the Browser: PoseNet Model

 This package contains a standalone model called PoseNet, as well as some demos, for running real-time pose estimation in the browser using TensorFlow.js.